Hero Background

 After-storm inspection list

-• Look for missing, lifted, or damaged shingles on the roof.
+• Look for missing, lifted, or damaged shingles.

-• Check for detached, sagging, or overflowing gutters and downspouts.
+• Check gutters/downspouts for detachment, sagging, or overflow marks.

 • Inspect siding for cracks, impact marks, or loose panels.

-• Examine fences, pergolas, and decks for broken boards or shifted posts.
+• Examine fences, pergolas, and decks for shifted posts or broken boards.

-• Remove fallen branches and debris from roofs, yards, and drainage paths.
+• Remove fallen limbs and debris from roofs, yards, and drainage paths.

-• Watch for pooling water near the foundation or low spots in the yard.
+• Watch for pooling water near the foundation.

 Final Thoughts

 Maintaining your home’s exterior in The Woodlands doesn’t have to be overwhelming.
-By staying consistent with inspections, cleaning, sealing, and storm preparation, you’ll preserve your remodel, boost curb appeal, and protect your investment.
+With consistent cleaning, sealing, drainage care, and storm prep, you’ll preserve curb appeal and protect your investment for years.

 Frequently Asked Questions